How to Survive School Without Killing Your Soul

 The IEP wasn’t a bridge.
 It was a moat.

-And I was the dragon they politely asked to wait outside.
+I was the dragon they politely asked to wait outside.

 -